Best Vacuum Cleaners Under $200

 Approx. 4 pounds

-This upright vacuum doubles as a canister vacuum thanks to the Lift-Away feature that separates the floor tool from the canister of this machine allowing this to be used on areas like stairs, upholstery all the way up to the vents on the ceiling.
+This upright vacuum doubles as a canister vacuum thanks to the Lift-Away feature that separates the floor tool from the body.

 Usability wise, it will work well on both hardwood and carpet because it has a brush roll on/off feature.
 Cleaning carpeted stairs won’t be a problem as well because it has a mini motorized attachment.